temporalio/temporal/common/archiver/README.md

   err := youArchiverImpl()
   if nonRetryableErr(err) {
-    if featureCatalog.NonRetriableError != nil {
+    if featureCatalog.NonRetryableError != nil {
-	  return featureCatalog.NonRetriableError() // when the caller gets this error type back it will not retry anymore.
+	  return featureCatalog.NonRetryableError() // when the caller gets this error type back it will not retry anymore.
     }
   }
 }